-My career in real estate started when I was about 15 and I worked part time at my father’s real estate company.
 Real estate was not always my dream – originally the plan was to go to law school.
-I have always had a fascination for the legal system – hence my substantial involvement the regulatory side of the real estate industry.
-But… when I finished high school my dad asked if I would help him out for a bit as he was extremely busy – I wasn’t interested.
-Then he said “you probably wouldn’t pass the exam anyway.”
+But… my parents owned a real estate brokerage, and my dad asked if I would help him out for a bit when I finished high school – I wasn’t interested.
+Then he said: “you probably couldn’t pass the exam anyway.”
 That was in 1988.

 By 1991 I had obtained my broker qualifications (this allows you to run, own or manage a brokerage with associates under you).
 At the time our company was one of the largest, most successful independent brokerages in the Edmonton market.
-Since then we joined a franchise, left that franchise and most recently re-branded as Liv Real Estate.
+Since then we joined a franchise, left that franchise and in 2012 re-branded as Liv Real Estate.

 What would you do if you won the lottery?

 Spend more time travelling and helping others live better.
 I wouldn’t quit working – I’m just not wired that way.
-Depending on the size of the lottery the first thing I’d do is make sure my kids’ education is looked after, and I’ve made sure our parents are well looked after.
-After all of that, if there is money left over then I’d pull out the Atlas and the bucket list and I’d start making some check marks.
+I’d make sure my kids’ education is looked after, and I’ve made sure our parents are well looked after.
+After all of that, if there is money left over then I’d pull out the Atlas, (or I suppose Google Earth) and the bucket list and I’d start making some check marks.